 I often leave mine sitting out on a plate in a dry place for about a week to ensure they’re completely dry before I package them away.

 I’ve found the best packaging is a simple labeled paper envelope!
-You can access my free printable seed packet HERE if you’d like to make copies for your saved seeds.
+You can access my free printable seed packet by entering your email address below if you’d like to make copies for your saved seeds.

 Other plants produce their seeds in slightly different ways.

-Carrots, Radishes, & Beets bolt to produce flowers, and then the flowers contain the seeds for next year.
+Carrots, radishes, and beets bolt to produce flowers, and then the flowers contain the seeds for the next year.

 But the process is still pretty similar.
 Leave the plant alone as best as possible until it’s starting to dry up, then harvest the seeds, let them dry, then pack them away!

 The last of our big fall-on-the-farm tasks is to get the wood lot cleared up!

 Through spring and summer, my husband and son cut the wood we’ll use for heating our house through late fall, winter, and early spring.

 Once it’s cut we leave it in piles in the yard to dry through the summer, but come fall, those piles need to get all stacked up in our wood shed to finish drying and seasoning.